barneyman/somagic/README.md

 4. go back to your linux directory
 5. make M=drivers/media/usb/somagic modules modules_install

-b. to add to your kernel build
+B. to add to your kernel build

 1 as above
 2 as above
 3 as above
 4. edit Kconfig, add the following line in the MEDIA_ANALOG_TV_SUPPORT block source "drivers/media/usb/somagic/Kconfig"
 5. edit Makefile, add the following in block of similar commands obj-$(CONFIG_VIDEO_SMI2021) += somagic/